 Date of Request:

-Student Name: Tech ID #:
+Student Name: Star · ID #:

-Telephone #: (Home) (Other)
+Primary Telephone #:

 Email Address:

-MSW Program: Traditional Advanced Standing
+MSW Program: □Ti raditional □ Advanced Stand ling

-Delay Request (Check One):  Leave of Absence Extension of Leave of Absence
+Delay Request (Check C One): 🗆 Leave of A Absence Extension of Lea ive of Absence

+Semester/Year Leave B egins:

-Semester/Year Leave Begins: Semester/Year Return:
+Semester/Year Return:

-Reason for Leave of Absence/Extension (A letter may be extension): e attached to explain the reason for leave or
+Reason for Leave of Ab leave orextension): sence/Extension (A le etter may be attached to expl ain the reason for

 Advisor Signature: Date:

-Request: Approved Denied
+Request: □ Approved □ Denied

-MSW Program Director Signature: Date:
+MSW Program Director Date: - Signature:

-In order to resume the MSW program you must submit following dateto the MSW
+ust submit the Approval of Co othe MSW Program Director.

-A signed copy of the Leave of Absence Form will be sen t to the student, MSW Program Director, Office of
+A signed copy of the Leave of Absence Form will be sent to the student, MSW Program Director, Office of Graduate Studies.

-Graduate Studies and a copy will be placed in the student's MSW program file.
 If student contact information changes during the leave period, it is the responsibility of the student to contact the MSW program to update this information.

-(Revised 4/9/09)
+(Revised 4/9/09; Revised 5/18/23)

-Approval for Continuation Form
+Appendix D MSW Program Department of Social Work Approval for Continuation Form

-Instructions: Students who were granted a Delay of Admission, Leave of Absence, or Extension of a Leave of Absence must submit the Approval for Continuation Form to the MSW Program Director by the date stipulated on the form granting the delay, leave or extension.
+Instructions: Students who were granted a Delay of Admission, Leave of Absence, or Extension of a Leaveof Absence must submit the Approval for Continuation Form to the MSW Program Director by the date stipulated on the form granting the delay, leave or extension.

 Date of Continuation Request:

-Student Name: Tech ID #:
+Student Name: Star ID #:

 Mailing Address:

-Telephone #: (Home) (Other)
+Primary Telephone# ::

 Email Address:

 MSW Program: □ Traditional □ Advanced Standing

-Semester/Year Leave Began: Semester/Year Return:
+Semester/Year Leave e Began:

+Semester/Year Return:

-MSW Program Director Signature: Date:
+MSW Program Director Signature:

-A signed copy of the Approval for Continuation F Form will be sent to the student, advisor, Office of
+Date:

-A signed copy of the Approval for Continuation Form will be sent to the student, advisor, Office Graduate Studies and a copy will be placed in the Student's MSW program file.
+A signed copy of the Approval for Continuation Form will be sent to the student, advisor, Office of Graduate Studies.
 NOTE: If student's address or other contact information changes during the duration of their leave, it is the responsibility of the student to contact the MSW program to update this information.

-(Revised 4/9/09)
+(Revised 4/9/09; Revised 5/16/23)

-Travel Fund Request Application Form
+Appendix E MSW Program Travel Fund Request Application Form

-Name: Tech ID:
+Nam ne: Sta ar ID:

-MSW Advisor:
+MSV V Advisor:

+Mail ling Address:

+Prim nary Telephone Numbe r:

-Mailing Address:
+E-ma ail Address:

-E-mail: Phone:

-Amount Requested & Type of Travel: rel (up to \$500) ation outside of Minnesota (up to \$500) ntation in Minnesota (\$300)
+ount Requested & Type \$ \$ \$ cific Destination/Progra International Travel (up to \$500) Travel for presentation outside of Minnes Travel for a presentation in Minnesota (\$

-Dates of Travel: Departure: Return:
+Date es of Travel: Departure: Return:

-Statement of purpose for travel.
-Please descr ibe in 300 words the purpose of the trip and howit fits may attach a separate page with this statement instead.
+oe the purpose of the trip and howit fits in y attach a separate statement of purpose. to your academic or

-Description of expenses (attach a complete b reimbursed): udget, identifying which expenses you wish to be
+cription of expenses (at to bereimbursed): tach a complete budget, identifying which n expenses you

-Signature of Student Applicant Date
+Sign ature of Student Applic ant Date

-Signature of Advisor or Trip sponsor Date
+Sign ature of Advisor or Trip sponsor Date

-RETURN COMPLETED FORM TO:
+RET URN COMPLETED FORM /I TO: Department Chair

-Date form received: (to be completed by MSW Program staff or faculty) Time frame for requesting the reimbursement is 30 days from return.
+e form received: e period for requesting reimbursement is 30 days from return.

-Travel request policy revised and approved 4/18/2018
+^{}Travel request policy revised and approved 4/18/2018.